ThunderFly-aerospace/TFI2CEXT01/README.md

 # TFI2CEXT01A - I²C bus extender

 I²C bus extension module.
-This module allows extension of total lenght of I2C bus on the UAV.
+This module allows an extension of the usable total length of the I2C bus on the UAV.

 ![Top view on I2C bus extender](/doc/img/TFI2CEXT01A_top.jpg)